Admentus64/Patcher64Plus-Tool/ReadMe.txt

 Some ROM Hacks for many multiple games also support Additional Options, so this feature isn't just limited to the original vanilla game.
 This includes ROM hacks such Dawn & Dusk, Gold Quest, Master of Time, Paper Mario: Hard Mode, Super Mario: Star Road and more.

-Ocarina of Time and Majora's Mask also have support for different languages, and includes the following:
+Ocarina of Time, Majora's Mask and The Minish Cap also have support for different languages, and includes the following:
-- English (OoT, MM)
+- English (OoT, MM, TMC)
-- German (OoT, MM)
+- German (OoT, MM, TMC)
-- French (OoT, MM)
+- French (OoT, MM, TMC)
-- Spanish (OoT, MM)
+- Spanish (OoT, MM, TMC)
 - Brazilian Portuguese (OoT, MM)
-- Italian (OoT)
+- Italian (OoT, TMC)
 - Polish (OoT, MM)
 - Russian (OoT, MM)
 - Japanese (OoT)